Vexera/documentation/docs/Music.md

 1. To get to a specific time in a song, use `+seek`, e.g. `+seek 2m10s` will resume playing from two minutes and ten seconds, this also works with hours.
 2. With Vexera-Premium you can control the volume of your currently playing song in Vexera's end by using `+volume <2-150>`.
+3. To view the lyrics of the currently playing song, do `+lyrics`, if you want to get the lyrics of a specific song do `+lyrics <songname>`.